 Driving under the influence is incredibly dangerous.
 It slows reaction times, which is especially dangerous when driving a large vehicle that takes longer to stop.
-When a bus driver takes to the road while under the influence, they put their passengers, other drivers, and pedestrians at risk.
+When bus drivers take to the road while under the influence, they put their passengers, other drivers, and pedestrians at risk.

 A school bus driver who drives under the influence is especially hazardous.
-Since they often drive around schools, they have to be careful not to hit children.
-A child that darts into the road is at greater risk of being hit when the bus driver has slowed reaction times.
+Since they often drive around schools, they must be careful not to hit children.
+A child who darts into the road is at greater risk of being hit when the bus driver has slowed reaction times.

 Are Buses Riskier Than Cars?

 The United State’s “car culture” and the sheer volume of car miles driven each year means that buses are statistically safer than cars.
 Because fewer people travel by bus each year than by car – and because bus drivers tend to be more experienced than the average auto driver – buses aren’t involved in as many fatal collisions as other vehicles.